 In the 1990s, Mike co-founded and ran Wildcat Records, distributed by Universal, which had success in several genres, including Top Ten on the AC charts with Michael Damian and AAA success with the Canadian band, The Boomers.
 In the process he discovered comedian Craig Shoemaker.
 Marketing clients have included the hip-hop dance company Groovaloo, the Great American Food and Music Festival, Townsquare LLC, Rhino Records, Nicklodeon and others.
 Mike also acts, through LAPD, as a consultant to the indie label Funzalo Records and Dallas based Psych Rock band, Moon Waves.

 In the year 2008, Mike established the UCLA Extension's continuing education program called, "The Insider's Guide to Music Management."
 Among other things the class covered what music managers do, why they are important and how to avoid management pitfalls.

-Mike is a past President of The Conference of Personal Managers and a past board member of L.A.
+Mike is on the Board of Directors for Armory of Harmony, an non-profit designed to turn gun metal into musical instruments.
+He is presently on the board of Music Manager's Forum U.S. and spent six years on the Board and is past-Secretary of the Folk Alliance International and its Executive Committee.
+Mike also served on the Management/Legal Advisory Committee for AFTRA and is a Director of Ombience, a center that provides aid to musicians.
+He is a past President of The Conference of Personal Managers and a past board member of L.A.
 WoMen In Music.
-He is presently on the board of Music Manager's Forum U.S. and spent six years on the Board and is past-Secretary of the Folk Alliance International and its Executive Committee.
-Mike is also on the Management/Legal Advisory Committee for AFTRA and a Director of Ombience, a center that provides aid to musicians.
-Most recently Mike joined the Advisory Committee for Music From the Streets.
-The goal of Music From the Streets is to mobilize national awareness of homelessness and benefit organizations doing the most to solve this problem.